enkhbatMunkhbold/movies_app/README.md

 If the user want to remove the movie from the list of searched movies, then he/she would click on trash can symbol of a particular movie, which is on the bottom right corner of every movie, and the movie will disappear from the list, will be removed from the backend as well.

 ## Demo

-Here is an example of how the app works.